microsoft/pxt-adafruit/docs/getting-started.md

 ### Pins

 You can also use the pins as buttons.
-(The pins are the holes in the metal bar at the bottom of the micro:bit board.)
+(The pins are the holes in the metal stripe at the bottom of the micro:bit board.)
 For example, hold the ``GND`` button with one hand and touch the ``0`` pin (called ``P0``) with your other hand to tell the micro:bit you're pressing it.